justtshreyansh/Striver-SDE-Sheet/Pascal Triangle/README.md

 ## 💡 Notes

-- Pascal’s Triangle is 0-indexed in both variations.
+- Pascal’s Triangle is 0-indexed internally.
-- The optimal approaches avoid heavy factorial calculations, making them more efficient and suitable for larger inputs.
+- Optimal methods avoid factorials and are suitable for large inputs.
-- Overflow is possible for large `n`, consider using `long long` or `__int128` for safety in real applications.
+- To avoid overflow, use `long long` or `__int128` for very large values.

 ---